wingertge/artemis/README.md

 **v0.1.0-alpha.2**:
 * Further improved read performance, now approximately 5 times as fast as `@urql/exchange-graphcache`.
  *The write path is unaffected pending later optimizations.*

+ **v0.1.0-alpha.3**:
+ * Improve write performance by approximately a factor of 9, now 3.5 times as fast as `urql`.
+After improved measurements it seems read performance is actually just 1.5 times as fast as `urql` in read performance, but an apples to apples comparison between Rust and  JavaScript is impossible so these numbers aren't perfect.